SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/01-Data-Management.md

 It uses SQL as a language for communication with the database, which allows for a very powerful syntax to create both simple and complex queries to retrieve and structure data as we want.

-A relational database is, as the name implies, useful when the data we want to store in different tables has a relation between each other.
+A relational database is, as the name implies useful when the data we want to store in different tables has a relation between each other.

-NoSQL is a grouping of several different technologies that are defined as any database technology that is not SQL such as **Document Store** or **Key-Value Store**.
+NoSQL is a grouping of several different technologies defined as any database technology that is not SQL such as, **Document Store** or **Key-Value Store**.

 **Document Store** works by storing the data as **JSON-objects** in documents whose structure does not have to be predefined.

-As opposed to relational databases these objects do not have to have a common structure and can also be nestled.
+As opposed to relational databases, these objects do not need to have a common structure, and can also be nestled.

 The support of nestling data removes the need to join data the same way as it is done in relational databases, and can improve performance drastically.